FahimM1ah/FahimM1ah.github.io/README.md

   - [View Repository](https://github.com/FahimM1ah/ADX-cAlgo)

 - **Engulfing and Failed Engulfing Strategy**
-  - An AI-powered chatbot built using Python and Natural Language Processing (NLP).
+  - A cAlgo bot identifies trading opportunities based on engulfing candlestick patterns followed by a failed engulfing pattern with flexible risk management and customisable confluences.
   - [View Repository](https://github.com/FahimM1ah/Engulfing-Failed-Engulfing-cBot)

 - **Inverse Overlapping FVGs**
-  - A task management application to keep track of to-dos and deadlines.
+  - A cAlgo indicator that was created for a client who desired to see fair value gaps in assets which are inversed and overlap one another.
   - [View Repository](https://github.com/FahimM1ah/Inverse-Overlapping-FVGs)

 - **ORB (Opening Range Breakout) cAlgo Robot**
-  - A financial calculator for various investment and loan calculations.
+  - A cAlgo bot which executes trades based on opening range breakouts with optional martingale-style volume adjustment.
   - [View Repository](https://github.com/FahimM1ah/Opening-Range-Breakout-Strategy)

 ## Contact